GitMubarak/hm-resume-manager/readme.txt

 * Easy to install
 * Fully integrated in WordPress
 * Easy to use
-* Contact Information
+* Display Contact Information
-* Education Information
+* Display Education Information
-* Experience history
+* Display Experience History
-* Skills and Career summary
+* Display Skills and Career summary
 * Photo Upload option
+* Option to change resume background color
+* Option to change resume border color
+* Option to change skill label name
+* Option to change education label name
+* Option to change experience label name
 * Shortcoded
 * Fully Responsive
+* Display Skills with progressbar (New)

 ➡️ Benefits you’ll get by using this plugin:**